taikinman/langrila/README.md

 # Motivation

-Widely used existing agent framework is all awesome, but I feel like:
+Widely used agent frameworks are all excellent, but I feel like:

 - Often highly abstracted, making their behavior unclear at times and it causes some limitations as well.
 - Code readability has some issues derived from many decorators and special operator when we are developing agent using that framework.